 The video is feature-heavy, but the actor chimes in with how those features translate into benefits as he walks viewers through a demonstration of Slack.

-Your baby is cute, until she’s not.
-The narrator explains what happens to a baby’s nose when they’re sick -- and why your baby gets fussy.
+The narrator in this demo explains what happens to a baby’s nose when they’re sick – and why your baby gets fussy.

-The narrator begins to explain how to use the NoseFrida -- a device that allows parents to physically suck snot out of their baby’s nose and effectively ruins your days of carefree milkshake sipping forever (take it from me).
+The narrator begins to explain how to use the NoseFrida, a device that allows parents to physically suck snot out of their baby’s nose and effectively ruins your days of carefree milkshake sipping forever (take it from me).

 Know your product has a big red flag for customers?
 Try addressing it bravely, like NoseFrida does, instead of tip-toeing around the elephant in the room.

-A few years ago, they created a robot called BB-8 for a little-known movie called Star Wars: The Force Awakens.
+A few years ago, the brand created a robot called BB-8 for a little-known movie called Star Wars: The Force Awakens.
 Lucky for them, I hear that panned out.

 In a Kickstarter video for their newest robot, they begin by featuring the iconic BB-8 robot that skyrocketed their success.
 Once the viewer knows who they are, they present their new robot: The Sphero RVR.

 The rest of the video features the robot’s engineers speaking about what their new creation does and why it’s special.
-We believe them, because they’ve tethered this new creation to their past authority.
+We believe them because they’ve tethered this new creation to their past authority.

 I’ve saved the most comprehensive product demo video for last.
 This example, from HR software provider Gusto, clocks in at an impressive five minutes and fifty-six seconds.

-What follows is a careful walk-through of the product, it’s benefits, and how to pick the perfect plan.
+What follows is a careful walk-through of the product, its benefits, and how to pick the perfect plan.